Marcella Hazan: Cooking

 Hazan frequently prefaces her recipes with descriptions of how the food is eaten in Italy, or with her own memories of it.
 For example, her recipe for coffee ice with whipped cream, included in Essentials of Classic Italian Cooking, begins:

-Hazan has been credited with starting a craze for balsamic vinegar, something she later regretted because she thought people were overusing it.
+Hazan helped popularize balsamic vinegar in the USA, something she later regretted because she thought people were overusing it.

 Craig Claiborne said of Hazan's work, "No one has ever done more to spread the gospel of pure Italian cookery in America".
 The food critic Jeffrey Steingarten, who once travelled to the Hazans' second home in Venice for a cooking lesson, predicted that Essentials of Classic Italian Cooking "will become the essential Italian cookbook for an entire generation".
 In a review of Marcella's Italian Kitchen for salon.com, Craig Seligman criticized Hazan's "impatient and judgmental tone", but added: "... her recipes are so beautiful and so reliable and, most of the time, so brilliantly simple that what can you do but venerate her and love her in spite of herself?"

 In 1998, Hazan retired from her cooking school, and she and Victor moved to Longboat Key, Florida.
 There Hazan found that she could no longer get some of the Italian ingredients she had taken for granted in New York, and she decided to write a cookbook for people in the same situation.
 The result was Marcella Says ..., published in 2004.

 Hazan taught courses at the French Culinary Institute.
-In 2003 she was made a Knight of the Order of the Star of Italian Solidarity.
+In 2003, she was made a Knight of the Order of the Star of Italian Solidarity.

-Marcella Hazan died on September 29, 2013, in Longboat Key, Florida.
+Marcella Hazan died from complications of emphysema at her home in Longboat Key on September 29, 2013.

 Her son, Giuliano, is also a noted cookery writer and teacher.

+In 2025, Marcella, a documentary about her by filmmaker Peter Miller was released.
+It won the James Beard Award for Best Documentary.
+It premiered on PBS American Masters on July 11, 2025.